Contents

 Why do AI and automation matter for WooCommerce support?

-AI handles repetitive tasks like order lookups, Where’s my order replies, and routing, so your team answers faster with fewer errors.
+AI handles repetitive tasks like order lookups, WISMO replies, and routing, so your team answers faster with fewer errors.
 Automation triggers proactive updates, standardizes returns and exchanges, and enforces SLAs in the background so queues stay under control.

-With AI first-draft replies that pull in order data, agents spend time personalizing and problem solving instead of copy pasting.
-Over time, the data shows which pages drive contacts, which carriers miss ETAs, and which products cause refunds, so you can fix root causes and reduce ticket volume.
+With AI first-draft replies that pull in order data, agents spend time personalizing and problem-solving instead of copy-pasting tracking numbers.
+Over time, the data shows which pages drive contacts, which carriers miss ETAs, and which products cause refunds, so you fix root causes and reduce ticket volume.

 Connecting WooCommerce to eDesk in 5 quick steps

 A clean connection is the foundation for every automation.
-Here’s the simple way to set it up.
+Here is the straightforward way to set things up.

 Step 1: Install and authorize

-From eDesk, add WooCommerce and authorize the connection so order, customer, and shipment data can sync into your shared inbox.
-This is what lets agents see items, courier, and previous messages in one place.
-You centralize everything by routing all channels into one inbox so nothing slips through the cracks.
+From eDesk, add WooCommerce and authorize the connection so order, customer, and shipment data sync into your shared inbox.
+This lets agents see items, courier details, and previous messages in one place.
+You centralize everything by routing all channels into one inbox so nothing slips through.

 Tip: If you use multiple stores, map each store to a queue or tag for clean reporting.